Understanding rental property taxes is essential if you want to operate a profitable rental property portfolio.

 You can deduct these fees as operating expenses as long as the fees are paid for work related to your rental activity.
 Visit the IRS Website for more information.

-In order to correctly claim your rental property tax deductions, you will likely need to report your income and expenses using the IRS form 1040 Schedule E. This is the form that you need to use to report income and loss for rental real estate, royalties, partnerships, and a couple more classifications.
+In order to correctly claim your rental property tax deductions, you will likely need to report your income and expenses using the IRS f.
+This is the form that you need to use to report income and loss for rental real estate, royalties, partnerships, and a couple more classifications.

 Report your income and expenses using this form split up by property and itemized as shown in the below screenshot.